pegulabs/terms/alumnifire_privacy.md

 ### Alumnifire Privacy Policy
 ##### May 1, 2017

-Alumnifire, found at [https://www.alumnifire.com](/), is owned and operated by Pegu Labs, LLC.
+Alumnifire, found at [https://www.alumnifire.com](/), is owned and operated by Alumnifire, Inc.

 #### Intro